According to the 2016 census, there are 54,810 people in Ireland who are blind or visually impaired and the number is rising.

 - As the Irish population ages, the impact of vision loss will grow substantially in the future.

-- Vision impairment and blindness is expected to cost more than €.2.5billion by 2020.
+- Vision impairment and blindness are expected to cost more than €.2.5billion by 2020.

 - Healthcare costs for the main eye diseases are €65.1 million and for blindness €3.7million per year.